danieldafoe/blog/posts/naming-skip-links.md

 ## The issue with "Skip to main"

 Saying "Skip&nbsp;to&nbsp;main" isn't valuable to everyone.
 This is due to the technical nature of what a "main" even is.
-And no, it's not your goto character in a video game.
+And no, it's not your go-to character in a video game.

 What "main" refers to in the context of the web is the <a href='https://developer.mozilla.org/en-US/docs/Web/HTML/Element/main'>HTML <code>&lt;main&gt;</code> element</a>.
 This element should contain the most relevant information of any given web page you visit.